pierluigiferrari/ssd_keras/README.md

 * Python 3.x
 * Numpy
-* Tensorflow 1.x
+* TensorFlow 1.x
 * Keras 2.x
 * OpenCV (for data augmentation)
 * Beautiful Soup 4.x (to parse XML files)

-Both Tensorflow 1.0 and Keras 2.0 introduced major syntax changes, so this code won't work with older versions.
+Both TensorFlow 1.0 and Keras 2.0 introduced major syntax changes, so this code won't work with older versions.
 The Theano backend is currently not supported.

 ### How to use it